 Why You Need to Preheat Your Pizza Stone

 There are two reasons why you need to preheat the pizza stone: the stone needs to be hot enough to bake the pizza, and the stone has to come to temperature slowly to prevent cracking.

 The first reason you need to preheat the stone is that it takes time to reach temperature.
 Depending on how thick your pizza stone is it may take anywhere from 45 minutes to more than an hour.
 I did an experiment with a thin (1/2 inch, 1.3 cm) pizza stone, and found that it took around 45 minutes to preheat.
 You can read the test here.
-If you have a thicker pizza stone, I recommend to give it at least an hour.
+If you have a thicker pizza stone, I recommend giving it at least an hour.
 In conclusion, let the pizza stone preheat for at least 45 minutes to 1 hour.

 The second reason is that the pizza stone is more likely to crack if you place it in a hot oven.
-This is because most pizza stones are made from clay or ceramic, that both are fairly brittle materials.
+This is because most pizza stones are made from clay or ceramic, and both are fairly brittle materials.
 The most common reason for cracking is thermal shock.
 This occurs when the pizza stone is exposed to sudden, huge changes in temperature.
 The difference between the room temperature and the pizza oven is several hundred degrees.
 You should therefore place your pizza stone in a cold oven, and let them both slowly come to temperature.

 You want the stone and the oven to be as hot as possible.
 You should therefore use the highest temperature setting for your oven.

 Place the pizza stone in a cold oven, and turn it on the highest setting.
 Then, leave the stone to preheat for at least 45 minutes to 1 hour.
 If you have a broiler in your oven, I also recommend turning that on to make the pizza stone really hot.
 I usually let turn on the broiler after around 15 minutes, to avoid thermal shock.